 From mankind’s primitive perspective long ago, the stars were considered to be these small twinkling lights, and thus it would have made sense to think of tiny stars being able to fall from the sky and land on earth.
 But today, science has revealed just how massive stars are – – they are far larger than our own planet.
 Stars are in their own fixed orbits of gravity, and the thought of enormous stars falling to the earth is a horribly ignorant thought.

-I wondered if Genesis should be read merely in a figurative or symbolic way?
+So I wondered if Genesis should be read merely in a figurative or symbolic way?
 Many have tried to propose this but important parts of New Testament theology are based on the original sin of Adam and on the fall of mankind, which are key teachings in Genesis.
 Obviously, this was a significant problem.
-Ugh.
 Belief in the Bible would be easier if God had written something more like: “In the beginning, a REALLY long time ago, God created matter of infinite density and caused it to explode, which eventually formed the galaxies, and eventually many planets, which includes the earth.
-He then set into motion the processes from which life eventually sprung…”, etc., etc. But as we know, Genesis doesn’t read that way at all.
+He then set into motion the processes from which life eventually sprung…”, etc. But as we know, Genesis doesn’t read that way at all.
 Also troubling is that the account of creation in Genesis 1 vs. Genesis 2 is contradictory.

-Several years ago, I made a trip to the Smithsonian Natural History museum with Rebecca.
+Several years ago, I made a trip to the Smithsonian Natural History museum with Renee.
 The visit was rather overwhelming because I wanted to believe that the displays of evidence presented at the history museum were fabricated or exaggerated (e.g., faulty carbon dating methods).
-I still remember the emotions of that visit because it was one of the few times I had a strong disagreement with Rebecca because of evolutionary thought.
+I still remember the emotions of that visit because it was one of the few times I had a strong disagreement with Renee because of evolutionary thought.
 But during that visit, I reached a point where my mouth was shut.
 Hard.
 The ancient human fossil record was so abundant as to be overwhelming.
 Later, when I studied the science, I learned that DNA sequencing of ancient human fossils has helped confirm our slow, gradual evolution.
 After learning about natural selection, I concluded that I’d have to be a stubborn ignorant fool to continue and reject it, just like those who thought the earth was flat, or like those who rejected germ theory as silly, or like those who thought bloodletting was a sound medical practice.

 I wanted to deny the science, but oddly, my own tail bone that often hurts was a painful prod to my beliefs.
 I learned that the human vestigial tail (the coccyx) is prominently present for a period of 4 weeks during the embryonic growth of a baby in the womb, and then it shrinks but doesn’t go away completely.
 For some of us, our tail bone can be a source of pain or discomfort in life.
 We have other vestiges of body organs that are evolutionary remnants from the past too like our wisdom teeth and appendix.
 I grew up believing that “we are fearfully and wonderfully made” by God, except we have some strange remnant parts that aren’t needed and there seems to have been a mistake in the placement of a recreational area that is too closely located to a waste management facility.